prisma-labs/graphql-framework-experiment/docs/plugins/prisma.md

 </div>

 If `{user: {connect: {where: {id: 1}}}}` looks familiar, global computedInputs can also be used to determine the user making a request and automatically populate mutations affecting a single user accordingly.
-For example, assuming Prisma Client JS' context includes a "userId" key, adding a user key to global computedInputs can simplify the "createOneNested" mutation from the previous example:
+For example, assuming Prisma Client' context includes a "userId" key, adding a user key to global computedInputs can simplify the "createOneNested" mutation from the previous example:

 ```ts
 nexusPrismaPlugin({